whisthq/whist/ecs-host-setup/README.md

 Now, from a Fractal client, try connecting to the IP given by running `curl ipinfo.io` inside the container.
 You should be all set!

-__NOTE__: If you want to see the actual userdata that gets passed into the EC2 hosts, it's in the repository [`main-webserver`](https://github.com/fractalcomputers/main-webserver).
-As of the time of writing (10/22/20) it is the string in [`app/helpers/utils/aws/base_ecs_client.py`](https://github.com/fractalcomputers/main-webserver/blob/dev/app/helpers/utils/aws/base_ecs_client.py).
+__NOTE__: If you want to see the actual userdata that gets passed into the EC2 hosts, it's in the repository [`main-webserver`](https://github.com/fractalcomputers/main-webserver); it is the string in [`app/helpers/utils/aws/base_ecs_client.py`](https://github.com/fractalcomputers/main-webserver/blob/dev/app/helpers/utils/aws/base_ecs_client.py).
 Search in that file for the multi-line string starting with `#!/bin/bash`.